 Gazprom Neft has signed a further partnership agreement on implementing social and economic projects with the Yamalo-Nenets Autonomous Okrug (YaNAO) in a document signed by Alexander Dyukov, CEO and Chairman of the Management Board, Gazprom Neft, and Dmitry Artyukhov, Governor of the YaNAO.

 The agreement envisages the implementation of a range of social infrastructure projects in the Tazovsky district of the YaNAO, where the company is continuing its proactive development of a new production cluster, having now initiated development at the Tazovsky and Severo-Samburgsky fields.
-These assets are expected to reach peak production in 2021–2022, at three million tonnes of oil per year.
-This new oil-production area is being developed as part of the company’s agreed strategy and investment programme in the YaNAO.
+These assets are expected to reach peak production in

 The parties will continue their cooperation in further developing the region’s economy and improving its investment climate, as well as improving living standards for local people.
 The company has, already, implemented a range of major infrastructure projects, directed at promoting an attractive urban environment, and promoting children’s and public sport, as part of its “Home Towns” corporate social responsibility (CSR) programme.* The Avangard Ice Centre and the Polyarny Sports Complex in the Labytnangi district are expected to be commissioned in 2019, while construction of the multi-functional “Yamal-Arena” ice palace in Salekhard continues, with the company’s support.